Marco Ajmone Marsan was born in Torino on May 25, 1951.

 He has published over 300 papers in the most important journals and conferences of the domain.
 He has co-authored the books Performance Models of Multiprocessor Systems (MIT Press, 1987) and Modelling with Generalized Stochastic Petri Nets (John Wiley, 1995).

 Marco Ajmone Marsan has founded the Telecommunication Networks Group at the Electronics Department of the Politecnico di Torino.
 As a leader of this group, he has coordinated many research projects funded by national and international public agencies (CNR, MIUR, European Union, European Space Agency, etc.), and by telecommunications industries (Telecom Italia, Fastweb, Cisco Systems, Narus, etc.).

-The publications of Marco Ajmone Marsan have received more than 11,500 citations, with 2 work receiving over 1,500 citations.
-His h-index is 45 in Google Scholar, and he is qualified as “ISI highly cited researcher”.
+The publications of Marco Ajmone Marsan have received more than 12,500 citations, with 2 work receiving over 1,500 citations.
+His h-index is 47 in Google Scholar, and he is qualified as “ISI highly cited researcher”.
 His publications and citations are visible at https://scholar.google.it/citations?hl=en&user=oPrHUW0AAAAJ

 Marco Ajmone Marsan is a Research Professor at the IMDEA Networks Institute in Spain.
 He spent two summer periods at the Computer Science Department of the University of California, Los Angeles, one at the University of Christchurch (New Zealand), funded by the Erskine Foundation.

 He has been a member of the editorial board of the journal ACM/IEEE Transactions on Networking, as well as a member and the chair of the Steering Committee of the same journal.
 He is on the editorial board of the journal Computer Networks of Elsevier, and of several other international journals.
 He was the general chair or technical program chair of many important conferences in his field, and the general chair of INFOCOM 2013.